nexpy/nexpy/doc/source/pythonshell.rst

  >>> z=np.sin(X)*np.sin(Y)
  >>> a=NXdata(z,[y,x])

-The first positional argument is an NXfield or numpy array containing the data, while the second is a list containing the axes, again as NXfields or numpy arrays.
+The first positional argument is an NXfield or Nunpy array containing the data, while the second is a list containing the axes, again as NXfields or Nunpy arrays.
 In this example, the names of the arrays have not been defined within an NXfield so default names were assigned::

- >>> print a.tree
+ >>> print(a.tree)
  data:NXdata
-   @axes = axis1:axis2
+   @axes = ['axis1' 'axis2']
    @signal = signal
    axis1 = float64(101)
    axis2 = float64(101)